eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 ## TODO
 - [ ] Show a warning message for admins before users are archived or deleted
-- [ ] Outsource renderer from subplugin
+- [ ] Implement that at least one Subplugin with the interface  `userstatusinterface ` is installed

 ## Subplugins
 The Plugin requires at least one subplugin that returns the status of all users.
 The intention is that every university can write their own subplugin